 Vestibules and Awnings

-This is another area where a tarp comes in handy (you can tell we like tarps, huh).
+This is another area where a tarp comes in handy.
 Line the floor inside your vestibule with a tarp keeping your gear out of the mud.

-So what does this all add up to?
-It all depends on what you want to spend.
-By understanding what you really need in a tent, and what would be nice (but is not necessarily essential), you should be able to get a good idea of what to expect for your available budget.
+By understanding what you really need in a tent, and what would be nice (but not essential), you should be able to get a good idea of what you’ll need to spend.

 It’s important to remember that your tent is your new home in the great outdoors.
 And while we are not suggesting you go out and spend thousands of dollars first-time (although it’s a worthy investment), all it takes is some consideration and research to ensure that you’re not left out in the cold with a tent poorly suited to the job.

 Choosing a tent is all about understanding where and when you plan to go camping, how many campers you need to accommodate, and what style of tent is best for you.
-Hopefully, after reading this guide you feel confident shopping for a new tent online that enables you to get out and experience #aworldofoutdoors in Australia!
+Hopefully, after reading this guide you feel confident shopping for a new tent so you can get out and experience #aworldofoutdoors in Australia!